 Developers have stated that more functions via touch and movement are in development, but for now, the Hololens 1 displayed a simple click on its Minecraft demonstration; quite a feat for equipment in its infancy, regardless.

 More videos have emerged showing the capability of 3D movies being made with the Microsoft Hololens 2 and several other features to bring consumers into the future.

 What Hololen AR aims to do is bring the computer into the real world without hindering your ability to interact with it.

-Google followed with Google Cardboard, a VR headset with low price trying to motivate the user and make them get used to the technology.
+Google followed with Google Cardboard, a VR headset with a low price trying to motivate the user and make them get used to the technology.